Allison's Book Bag

 Posted on: October 27, 2012

-For once, I didn’t feel any reluctance hunting down books for my round-up theme: disabilities.
-In my eighth year of teaching in the special education field, I instead felt excited to start my search.
-Diligently, I scoured our local library for anything which fell under that topic and soon realized the need to limit myself to learning disabilities.
-Books in hand, I began to read.
-Not everything labeled “learning disabilities” always proved to be about that topic.
-Consequently, my selections remain a delightful eclectic mix.
+This being my eighth year of teaching in the special education field, I’m excited to hunt down books for a new round-up theme: disabilities.I prepared by scouring our local library for anything which fell under that topic but soon realized the need to limit myself to learning disabilities.
+With books in hand, I began to read.
+Soon I realized not everything labeled “learning disabilities” focused on that topic.
+Consequently, my selections are a delightful eclectic mix.

 The books for my round-up fell into all three reading levels: primary, intermediate, and young adult.
 Of the six primary books, one provides a nice overview of a resource room.
 Four are part of a series and serve as introductions to various types of learning disabilities: dyslexia, dyscalculcia, dsygraphia, and attention deficit disorder.
 (One could also categorize the latter as a behavior disorder.)
 The sixth book I included because of a request from Carmen Swick, who is promoting awareness of her son’s vision disorder.
 Of the four intermediate books, one entry came from Kathryn Erskine.
-After I reviewed Mockingbird, and we initiated a correspondence, sent me a free signed copy of The Absolute Value of Mike.
+After I reviewed Mockingbird, and we initiated a correspondence, she sent me a free signed copy of The Absolute Value of Mike.
 The other three books were by newcomers to me.
 Last, of the two young adult books, one was a regular novel and the other a memoir.

 My biggest dilemma was limiting myself to only the number of books I could read in three weeks.
 Primary books I can read easily in a day.
 When it comes to intermediate and young adult books, however, it’s a race to read them in two days.
 On top of that, I need to review them.
 So, I left out one author whom I greatly wanted to review: Henry Wrinkler.
 He has a whole series of books that one day I’ll have to read.